-Until recently, the music format FLAC (Free Lossless Audio Codec) enjoyed a similar "pirates-only" reputation to MP3 because of its lack of DRM, but it has the potential to reach a larger audience than simply audiophiles and tech enthusiasts.
+Until recently, the music format FLAC (Free Lossless Audio Codec) enjoyed a similar "pirates-only" reputation to MP3 because of its lack of DRM, but it has the potential to reach a larger audience than just audiophiles and tech enthusiasts.
 Currently, record labels like Merge and Warner are on board with the format, and consumers can buy music from acts such as M. Ward and the Grammy-winning Arcade Fire -- for the same price as the iTunes Store.

 *apologies to Queen

-MP3 is a lossy format, which means parts of the music are shaved off to get the file size down.
+MP3 is a lossy format, which means parts of the music are shaved off to reduce the file size to a more compact level.
 It is supposed to use "psychoacoustics" to delete overlapping sounds, but it isn't always successful.
-Typically cymbals, reverb, and guitars are the sounds most affected by MP3 compression, and can sound really distorted or "crunchy" when poorly ripped or overly compressed.
+Typically, cymbals, reverb and guitars are the sounds most affected by MP3 compression and can sound really distorted or "crunchy" when poorly ripped or overly compressed.

+But regardless of whether you are using 16- or 24-bit quality files, FLAC is here to stay.
 A post on Bowers & Wilkins' Society of Sound blog cites Malcolm Hawksford, professor of psychoacoustics at Essex University: "FLAC has a place in the future for high-quality audio.
 It is good for transporting files on the Internet as it typically halves download time.
 It is unlikely that for lossless compression there will be significant improvements."

-Where do I get FLAC files?
+Where can I get FLAC files?

-There are two main ways to get your FLAC files legally: ripping from CD or purchasing from a digital store.
-We cover our favorite sites for buying FLAC files here, but another good option if you want to find music and don't know which label the musician is on is to do a Google search for the name of the artist/album and "digital."
+If you'd rather pay someone else to do that for you, we cover our favorite sites for buying FLAC files here, but another good option, if you want to find music and don't know which label the musician is on, is to do a Google search for the name of the artist or album and "digital."

 How do I play FLAC files?

-If you're a Windows user, you can play FLAC files via a Windows Media Player plug-in, but the two native players most recommended by audiophiles are Media Monkey and JRiver.
-Meanwhile, Mac users can download Fluke, which includes basic support for FLAC in iTunes or Songbird (also on PC).
+Windows and Mac:If you're a Windows user, you can play FLAC files via a Windows Media Player plug-in, but the two native players most recommended by audiophiles are Media Monkey and JRiver.
+Mac users can download Fluke, which includes basic support for FLAC in iTunes or Songbird (also on PC).

 Portable: While Android MP3 players have dwindled in popularity, they have been replaced by high-res portable players like Sony's Walkman NWZ-ZX1 and the PonoPlayer that are designed to support FLAC natively, up to 24-bit/192kHz.
-Meanwhile, traditional MP3 players by Creative, iRiver and FiiO can typically playback FLAC.
-See CNET's best players that support FLAC here.
+Meanwhile, traditional PMPs by Sony, iRiver and FiiO can typically play back FLAC.

-Though streaming services may come and go, and the long-term prospects of Spotify are not assured, a FLAC file is like a CD: once you buy it or rip it, it's yours forever (barring storage catastrophes).
+Though streaming services may come and go, and even the long-term prospects of Spotify are not assured, a FLAC file is like a CD: once you buy it or rip it, it's yours forever (barring storage catastrophes).
 FLAC may never actually supplant MP3, but if you care about sound quality, then FLAC is undoubtedly your best option -- both now and into the foreseeable future.